-We have calculated the changes in bills between 2022/23 and 2023/24 over a wide range of bill types to carry out detailed impact assessments.
-Our regulated charges for 2023/24 are indexed to the November 2022 customer price index which measures inflation.
-This will result in increases in excess of 5% with the weighted average wholesale non-household bill increasing by 13.14%.
+We have calculated the changes in bills between 2023/24 and 2024/25 over a wide range of bill types to carry out detailed impact assessments.
+Our regulated charges for 2024/25 are indexed to the November 2023 customer price index which measures inflation.
+This will result in increases below 5% with the weighted average wholesale non-household bill increasing by 4.98%.

 We will apply the increase in charges in line with our price control.
-As any other business, the prices we pay for the electricity needed to run our plants and to pump water in our network and the price of goods and services we need to run the water service have increased significantly with inflation.
+As any other business, the prices we pay for the electricity needed to run our treatment works and to pump water in our network and the price of goods, chemicals, and services we need to run the water service have increased with inflation.